AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 #### Navigate command history: `Up/Down arrow keys`

-When typing in the command box, you can use the arrow keys to fill the command box with a previously executed command.
+When typing in the command box, you can use the arrow keys to fill the command box with a **previously executed command**.

 * `Up arrow key`: navigate back to the previous command in the history, if any.
 * `Down arrow key`: navigate forth to the next command in the history, if any.